Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Method

 \section{Method}

-In this section we briefly outline the clustering redshift method used in this study, the subsequent method to model the redshift distributions and lastly the area rescaling approach used to predict the uncertainty on the mean redshift for the full \Euclid survey.
+In this section we briefly outline the clustering redshift method used in this study, the subsequent method for modelling the redshift distributions, and lastly the area rescaling approach used to predict the uncertainty on the mean redshift for the full \Euclid survey.